 - Hotel Riverside Resort & Spa Contact: 32 College Road, Kumbakonam 612001

 - Quality Inn VIHA Contact: #2, New Railway Road | Kumbakonam, Tanjore Dist,Kumbakonam 612001

 Where to eat near Sooriyanar Kovil temple?

 Some of the places where one can eat near Sooriyanar Kovil Temple are:

 - Thanmayi Restaurant Contact: New Railway Road, Kumbakonam, India

 - Raya’s Restaurant Contact: 18,19 Head Post Office Rd, Kumbakonam 612001

 - Habibi RestaurantContact: 29/921 Sarangapani East Street, Kumbakonam

 - Dosa Plaza Kumbakonam Contact: 332 Nageshwaran North Street Kurinchi Metro Bazzar

 Sarangapani Temple: This is an important divya desam of Vishnu and is also known as Tiru Kudanthai.
-This is one of the Pancha Ranga Khestras.
-Sarangapani temple is the biggest Vishnu temple in Kumbakonam and it belongs to 13th century.
-The Moolavar is Sarangan ,and the thayar is Ranganayaki.
-The temple sanctum is designed like a chariot with wheels and is drawn by horses and elephants.The main temple has a beautiful mandapam in front of the temple.
-The sanctum has two entrances.
-One is known as the Uttarayana dwara and other one the Dakshinayana dwara as is in Tiruvellarai.
+This is also one of the Pancha Ranga Khestras.
+Moreover, Sarangapani temple is the biggest Vishnu temple in Kumbakonam and it belongs to 13th century.
+The temple sanctum also has design like a chariot with wheels which horses and elephants pull.